Individual Counseling for Teens

 Whats’ next?

 I’d love to meet you and see if we are a good fit for helping you get to a better place.
 Yes, you can contact me on your own, by clicking the free consult button.
-I’m happy to introduce myself to you and listen to what concerns you have.
+I’m happy to introduce myself to you and listen to what brings you to considering therapy.
 After that, if you want to take the next step, let your parents know and they can contact me to set up an appointment to talk with me.